Student Handbook Agreement

 Any introduction of a weapon, an illegal drug, tobacco, alcohol, alternative nicotine delivery products, vaping products, or sexually explicit material will be treated as grounds for immediate expulsion.
-Any use of the latter three, either at school or outside of school, will similarly be treated with utmost gravity and may be grounds for immediate expulsion.
+Any use of the latter five, either at school or outside of school, will similarly be treated with utmost gravity and may be grounds for immediate expulsion.

 Aside from the luncheon period, personal consumption of food and beverages, including candy and chewing gum, is not permitted in the Lower School building.
 At the lower school, nutrition breaks are provided in grades K-4, and special celebration times are designated.
 Bottled water is allowed if the top can be completely sealed.
 At the Upper School, students may have snacks or beverages in a covered container at the discretion of each teacher.
 Under no circumstances may students keep food or beverages in their lockers overnight.
 Due to food allergies, school policy does not allow homemade snacks to be brought to school.
 Bobcat Catering provides cupcakes to the students on their birthdays.

 Parties will not be held at school unless the teacher has prior approval from administration.
 S of O parties are for School of the Ozarks students and sponsors only.
 No other guests are permitted without prior approval from administration.